メインコンテンツまでスキップ

 The Two-System Test Model

-Eggplant Test products are commonly used to test desktop, virtual, and mobile systems under test (SUTs) in its original two-system model with the Eggplant Test product running on one system and the SUT on another system.
+Eggplant Test applications are commonly used to test desktop, virtual, and mobile systems under test (SUTs) using the original two-system model with the Eggplant Test product running on one system and the SUT on another system.

 The Single-System Test Model

-In addition to the traditional two-system model, Eggplant Test products also support a single-system solution, which enables you to use one machine to both run the Eggplant product, and connect to it as SUT at the same time.
+In addition to the traditional two-system model, Eggplant Test applications also support a single-system solution, which enables you to use one machine to both run the Eggplant Test application, and connect to it as SUT at the same time.

-Diagram of the Single-System Test Model where the Eggplant Test product and the system under teset (SUT) are the same system
+Diagram of the Single-System Test Model where the Eggplant Test application and the system under test (SUT) are the same system

-Diagram of the Single-System Test Model where the Eggplant Test product and the system under teset (SUT) are the same system
+Diagram of the Single-System Test Model where the Eggplant Test application and the system under test (SUT) are the same system

 Other Test Configurations

-Eggplant Test products can also automate a variety of other devices, with different connection methods.
+Eggplant Test applications can also automate a variety of other devices, with different connection methods.
 For example, you can test a hand-held point of sale (POS) system, or human machine interface (HMI) system in a car, by including a KVM switch in your test environment.
-You could also test a video game console by including a video capture device between the Eggplant Test product as shown in the examples below with Eggplant Functional.
+You can also test a video game console by including a video capture device between the Eggplant Test product.
 See Other Types of SUTs for more information about testing with other configurations.

 Diagram of a KVM Switch configuration that enables Eggplant to test a broad range of devices, such as point-of-sale (POS) systems or human machine interfaces (HMIs), such as in a car